MacOS Catalina: Removed or changed components

+Security

+Ars Technica reported that macOS Catalina contained a critical privilege escalation vulnerability, which resulted in a backdoor being installed if users visited a Hong Kong pro-democracy website.
+The vulnerability was reported to Apple in August 2021 and patched in a Catalina update in September, but it had already been patched by Apple in macOS Big Sur 11.2, released 234 days earlier on February 1.
+Security experts have criticized Apple for not patching critical known vulnerabilities in older versions and for not being transparent about older versions only receiving some, but not all, security patches.
+The latest major release of Apple's operating systems (macOS, iOS, and others) receive all security updates.

 Reception

 Catalina received favorable reviews on release for some of its features.
 However, some critics found the OS version distinctly less reliable than earlier versions.
 The broad addition of user-facing security measures (somewhat analogous to the addition of User Account Control dialog boxes with Windows Vista a decade earlier) was criticized as intrusive and annoying.